There's no end to the weird and wonderful places you can explore in the UK

 No, not that Blackpool.

 Located near Dartmouth, Blackpool Sands is named after a nearby Devon village.
-It is justifiably considered to be an area of outstanding natural beauty, with a turquoise sea perfect for swimming, kayaking and water sports.
+It is justifiably considered an area of outstanding natural beauty, with a turquoise sea perfect for swimming, kayaking and other water sports.

 The shingle beach means a sharp drop on the seabed, so you don’t have to go far out to swim – perfect for keeping a close and watchful eye on the kids when they’re in the water.